fraca98/WithingsFlutter/README.md

 ### Step 1b: (for Android only) Requirement: Web Browser

-Wthings_flutter uses `flutter_web_auth` to let you authenticate to Withings.
+WthingsFlutter uses `flutter_web_auth` to let you authenticate to Withings.
 In order to let it work correcty please be sure that your emulator or your physical device is using Chrome, Opera, or Firefox as default web browser.

-### Step 2: Test Withings_flutter
+### Step 2: Test WithingsFlutter

-Once installed, it is time to test drive Withings_flutter.
-In this example, we will use Withings_flutter to authenticate our app into Withings APIs and  ...
+Once installed, it is time to test drive WithingsFlutter.
+In this example, we will use WithingsFlutter to authenticate our app into Withings APIs and  ...
 TODO .

 #### Preliminary requirement: Register your app

 To be able to perform any operation with the Withings APIs, you must register first your application in the [developer portal of Withings](https://developer.withings.com/dashboard/) and obtain two IDs, namely the "**Client ID**" and the "**Secret**".
 To do so, you have to follow these steps.

 * Create a Withings developer account, if you do not have one.
-* Register a new app at [https://developer.withings.com/dashboard/create](https://developer.withings.com/dashboard/create) and select `Withings Public Cloud`.
+* Register a new app at [https://developer.withings.com/dashboard/create](https://developer.withings.com/dashboard/create).

 TODO